-Like the forest land sale example, the decision whether to scope forest land in or out of an SFI 2015-2019 Forest Management Standard certificate still rests with the organization who has control over decisions related to management of the forest land in conformance with the SFI 2015-2019 Forest Management Standard.
-More specifically, if a Program Participant has forest management authority over Objective 1 of the SFI 2015-2019 Forest Management Standard then such lands can remain within the scope of the SFI 2015-2019 Forest Management Standard certificate until such time as control of forest management decisions is relinquished.
-Likewise, in the case of long-term leases or timber deeds; if a Program Participant has a reasonable expectation the lands will remain in a forested condition after their lease or deed expires, then such lands can remain within the scope of the SFI 2015-2019 Forest Management Standard certificate until such time as control of forest management decisions is relinquished.
+Like the forest land sale example, the decision whether to scope forest land in or out of an SFI 2022 Forest Management Standard certificate still rests with the organization who has control over decisions related to management of the forest land in conformance with the SFI 2022 Forest Management Standard.
+More specifically, if a Certified Organization has forest management authority over Objective 1 of the SFI 2022 Forest Management Standard then such lands can remain within the scope of the SFI 2022 Forest Management Standard certificate until such time as control of forest management decisions is relinquished.
+Likewise, in the case of long-term leases or timber deeds; if a Certified Organization has a reasonable expectation the lands will remain in a forested condition after their lease or deed expires, then such lands can remain within the scope of the SFI 2022 Forest Management Standard certificate until such time as control of forest management decisions is relinquished.

-Mining and drilling activities are other examples of where Program Participants may have control over forest management, but may not have control over the ultimate fate of the land use.
-In this example, so long as the Program Participant is not the party deciding to mine or drill or has not engaged into a contractual relationship with a third-party to do so, then lands being managed in accordance with the SFI 2015-2019 Forest Management Standard may remain within the scope of an SFI 2015-2019 Forest Management Standard certificate until such time as forest management control is relinquished.
+Mining and drilling activities are other examples of where Certified Organizations may have control over forest management, but may not have control over the ultimate fate of the land use.
+In this example, so long as the Certified Organization is not the party deciding to mine or drill or has not engaged into a contractual relationship with a third-party to do so, then lands being managed in accordance with the SFI 2022 Forest Management Standard may remain within the scope of an SFI 2022 Forest Management Standard certificate until such time as forest management control is relinquished.

-4.2.3 Accounting for Non-Certified Forest Content
+Accounting for Non-Certified Forest Content

-Despite efforts to scope out forest lands intended to be converted to non-forest land uses, small parcels of land intended for conversion may remain in the scope of an SFI 2015-2019 Forest Management Standard certificate (e.g., utility right-of-way, well drilling pad).
+Despite efforts to scope out forest lands intended to be converted to non-forest land uses, small parcels of land intended for conversion may remain in the scope of an SFI 2022 Forest Management Standard certificate (e.g., utility right-of-way, well drilling pad).
 Accounting for the conversion sources from such small “inclusions” within a larger SFI certified forest may be impracticable.
-In order to meet the spirit and intent of Performance Measure 1.3, Program Participants should make reasonable efforts to separate conversion sources from certified forest content where the volume of conversion sources is more than a minimal amount (e.g., 1 percent of the harvested volume).
+In order to meet the spirit and intent of Performance Measure 1.3, Certified Organizations should make reasonable efforts to separate conversion sources from certified forest content where the volume of conversion sources is more than a minimal amount (e.g., 1 percent of the harvested volume).

+Objective 2.
+Forest Health and Productivity

-5. SFI 2015-2019 Forest Management Standard Objective 2: Prohibited Chemicals
+Prohibited Chemicals

 The intent of Performance Measure 2.2 is to minimize the chemical use required to achieve management objectives while ensuring the protection of employees, the public and the environment; including wildlife and aquatic habitats.
 To ensure these results are achieved, the use of forest management pesticides must follow federal, state and local laws; the label instructions, and be implemented with proper equipment and training.
-Furthermore, pesticides, such as chlorinated hydrocarbons whose derivates remain biologically active beyond their intended use, as well as pesticides banned by international agreement, are prohibited for use by Program Participants.
-This last requirement is addressed by Indicators 2.2.4 and 2.2.5.
+Furthermore, pesticides, such as chlorinated hydrocarbons whose derivates remain biologically active beyond their intended use, as well as pesticides banned by international agreement, are prohibited for use by Certified Organizations.
+This last requirement is addressed by Indicators 2.2.5 and 2.2.6.

-Indicator 2.2.4: The World Health Organization (WHO) type 1A and 1B pesticides shall be prohibited, except where no other viable alternative is available.
+Indicator 2.2.5: The World Health Organization (WHO) type 1A and 1B pesticides shall be prohibited, except where no other viable alternative is available.